Aesthetic form is an emergent phenomenon:

-Finally, it remains to be observed (in a manner disproportionate to the significance of the observation) that to proceed on principle from the self-sameness of musical entities across permutations invites application of serial logic, insofar as both modes of musical thinking are predicated on the ontological foundation of musical form and structure as a sequence of events qualitatively experienced in durational time.
+Finally, it remains to be observed (in a manner disproportionate to the significance of the observation) that to proceed on principle from the self-sameness of musical entities across permutations further courts serial logic, insofar as both modes of musical thinking are predicated on the ontological foundation of musical form and structure as a sequence of events qualitatively experienced in durational time.

-The perceptibility of the structures it produces notwithstanding, isorhythm, it is worth pointing out, perforce entails a modular conception of motivicity itself preconditioned a priori in turn by the atomistic nature of musical material.
+It is worth noting how, perceptibility of the structures it gives rise to notwithstanding, isorhythm necessarily entails a modular conception of motivicity that is itself preconditioned in turn on an atomistic conception of the nature of musical material.

 The process of sculpting motivic material from pre-given sound to the end of transforming it into recombinant parts to be reconfigured anew may be termed "modular counterpoint."
 In my music, such modular components function as the constitutive elements of voice-parts, each themselves of singular, determinate origin.
-These elements, in conjunction with the irreducibly unique entities that instantiate them, lay the poietic foundation from which aesthetic coherence emerges.
+These elements, in conjunction with the irreducibly unique entities that instantiate them, lay the constructional foundation from which aesthetic coherence emerges.

 If you study the logistics and heuristics of the mystics you will find that their minds rarely move in a line.

 - Eno, Before and After Science

 To reformulate the foregoing conception of motivicity: The integrity of the pre-given sounds that I adapt as the bases for subsequent elaboration is of paramount importance to my compositional process.
 In working with and on sound in such a way, certain principles guide my music - principles that may be illustrated by heuristics adapted from the realm of philosophy and aesthetics.